 He has been a Visiting Professor at IBM Federal Systems Company, Houston, Texas, the Laboratory for Communication Technology at Swiss Federal Institute of Technology (ETH), Zurich, Switzerland, the U.S. Air Force Phillips Laboratory, Albuquerque, New Mexico, and at Nokia Mobile Phones in Irving, Texas.

 Dr. Aazhang is a Fellow of IEEE and AAAS, a distinguished lecturer of IEEE Communication Society, and also a recipient of 2004 IEEE Communication Society’s Stephen O. Rice best paper award for a paper with A. Sendonaris and E. Erkip.
 In addition, the three authors received IEEE Communication Society’s 2013 Advances in Communication Award for the same paper.
 He has been listed in the Thomson-ISI Highly Cited Researchers and has been the keynote and plenary speaker of several conferences.
-He received an Honorary Doctorate degree from the University of Oulu, Finland (the highest honor that the university can bestow) in 2017.
-In 2016, he received the IEEE Communication Society’s CTTC Outstanding Service Award “For innovative leadership that elevated the success of the Communication Theory Workshop.”
+In 2016, he received the IEEE Communication Society’s CTTC Outstanding Service Award “For innovative leadership that elevated the success of the Communication Theory Workshop.” and Outstanding Technical Achievement Award “For consistent, fundamental contributions to multiuser communication theory for wireless networks” in 2017.

 He has served as the General Chair of the IEEE PIMRC Workshop on mmWave Networks in Valencia, Spain in 2016; the Co-General Chair of 2010 International Symposium on Information Theory (ISIT), in Austin, Texas; Co-Technical program chair of 2008 WPMC in Lapland, Finland; General Chair of the 2006 Communication Theory Workshop, Dorado, Puerto Rico; Chair of the Technical Program Committee for 2005 Asilomar Conference, Monterey, CA; and the co-chair of the Technical Program Committee of International Workshop on Convergent Technologies (IWCT), Oulu, Finland, 2005.